Strong Mixed-Integer Formulations for Transmission Expansion Planning with FACTS Devices: Numerical results

 Table \ref{tab:physical_performance} provides a detailed comparison of the physical performance between TNEP and TNEP+FACTS.
 The reported metrics include the final objective (Total Costs), line capacity upgrade costs, TCSC installation costs, nonrenewable generation costs, and the quantity of unserved energy and curtailed renewable energy.
 While the decline in total costs associated with the TNEP+FACTS approach is relatively modest, amounting to approximately 2.5\%, there are notable advantages in other performance metrics.
 Specifically, the TNEP+FACTS methodology leads to a reduction of 393 MWh in unserved energy, i.e., a decrease of about 7.4\%.
 Moreover, {\em curtailed renewable energy decreases by 1057 MWh, i.e., a reduction of nearly 12.5\% compared to TNEP.}

-Table \ref{tab:investment_characteristics} presents a detailed breakdown of investments categorized by the type of upgrade for both TNEP and TNEP+FACTS.
-Three capacity upgrade levels (in increments of 300MW) are available, and the table indicates the number of branches upgraded at each level.
-Additionally, the count of TCSCs installed in TNEP+FACTS is displayed.
+Tables \ref{tab:tnep_branch_investments} and \ref{tab:tnep+facts_branch_investments} provide, for TNEP and TNEP+FACTS, respectively, a detailed breakdown of which branches are slated for capacity upgrades and, for TNEP+FACTS, where TCSCs devices are installed.
+Three levels of capacity upgrades (300MW, 600MW and 900MW) are available.
 While, at first glance, it might seem counterintuitive that TNEP+FACTS results in more line capacity upgrades, Table \ref{tab:physical_performance} reveals that the overall cost of line upgrades is lower compared to TNEP.
 Given that capacity upgrade costs are related to MW-km, this suggests that TNEP+FACTS capacity upgrades are predominantly occurring on shorter lines.
 The geographical distribution of these investments is shown in Figures \ref{fig:trad_investments} and \ref{fig:facts_investments}, displaying TNEP and TNEP+FACTS investments, respectively.
 Red lines indicate the location of capacity upgrades, with the thickness/width of each line representing one of the three available upgrade levels.
 Figure \ref{fig:facts_investments} also shows TCSC installation locations, denoted by blue 'X's.

 Figures \ref{fig:trad_ue} and \ref{fig:facts_ue} depict the location and amount of mean unserved energy for TNEP and TNEP+FACTS, respectively.
 A predominant portion of the unserved energy is observed near urban load centers.
 Notably, the integration of FACTS results in a pronounced reduction of unserved energy in the northern corridors.
 This aligns with the locations where the TCSCs were installed as seen in Figure \ref{fig:facts_investments}.